sonnguyen9800/sonnguyen9800/README.md

 - I am Son, Welcome to my Github 😄

-- Currently working as a Game Developer in Vietnam 😆 Find and play my game in the repo 😝
+- Currently working as a part-time Game Developer in Vietnam 😆 Find and play my game in the repo 😝

 - I did some projects on Web Dev and OpenCV too.
 They are also fun 🤠